stonehedge/stonehedge/README.md

 Stonehedge
 ==========

-A fortified warehouse-scale computing platform for AWS EC2 VPCs.
+A fortified warehouse-scale computing platform for AWS EC2 VPCs developed at [Wrale](https://www.linkedin.com/in/jmdots).

 Components